FarronF/limerick-council-meetings/meetings/2017/10/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 21st September 2017.md

 Promotion of Limerick as a tourist destination.

-It was agreed to circulate copy of presentation to the Members.--- 3
+It was agreed to circulate copy of presentation to the Members.
+---
+3

 Members thanked staff for the comprehensive presentation and acknowledged the